joseph-morales/WireTAP/README.md

 username@localhost: [~] $ pip install -r requirements.txt

 # How do I use wiretap.py
-it's very simple just open your shell and type the following command:
+it's very simple just open your shell and type the following command to start recording:

-username@localhost: [~] $ python wiretap.py
+python wiretap.py --record

+or you can type "python wiretap.py --help" to see a list of options that you can use.

 wiretap.py will name the .wav file using a random number generated MD5 hash, for example: D68260409E76CC8D225BE9882130CE4E--063723-2019.wav